We compare bitcoin and XRP side by side – how do they stack up against one another?

-Decentralization, or a lack of control by any one person or authority, is one of the key underlying principles of bitcoin and many other cryptocurrencies.
-Bitcoin is an open-source currency backed by a passionate community of developers, and while many argue that the increasing difficulty of mining means that it’s not as decentralized as it should be, it’s based on a very different philosophy to Ripple.
+Decentralisation, or a lack of control by any one person or authority, is one of the key underlying principles of bitcoin and many other cryptocurrencies.
+Bitcoin is an open-source currency backed by a passionate community of developers, and while many argue that the increasing difficulty of mining means that it’s not as decentralised as it should be, it’s based on a very different philosophy to Ripple.

 Ripple is a privately-owned company that offers its products and services to banks and other companies.
-Ripple has copped heavy criticism for its level of centralization, in part due to the much-publicized 2015 incident when the funds of recently departed Ripple founder Jed McCaleb were frozen, and also due to the fact that Ripple has locked up 55 billion XRP in escrow.
+Ripple has copped heavy criticism for its level of centralisation, in part due to the much-publicised 2015 incident when the funds of recently departed Ripple founder Jed McCaleb were frozen, and also due to the fact that Ripple has locked up 55 billion XRP in escrow.

 XRP has a maximum supply of 100 billion tokens, all of which have already been created.
 The XRP supply will decrease in future, as a small amount of XRP is destroyed as part of each transaction.

 There are also a few key differences between bitcoin and XRP from a functionality standpoint.
 Bitcoin transaction confirmations take around 10 minutes, while processing times bloat even further during periods of intense network congestion.
 Average transaction fees in the 12 months to July 2018 ranged anywhere from US$0.50 to a brief peak of more than US$50.

 Contrast those figures with Ripple and XRP, where the transaction cost is less than US$0.01 and payments are settled in 4 seconds.
 And while XRP is capable of handling 1,500 transactions per second, bitcoin maxes out at around 7 transactions per second.